The New Generation Planetary Population Synthesis (NGPPS). I. Bern global model of planet formation and evolution, model tests, and emerging planetary systems: Terrestrial planet formation

 As the final stage of terrestrial planet formation (the giant impact stage) takes longer than formation of the giant planets, we also want to consider the effects of their presence on terrestrial planet formation.
 Here we perform the same simulations again, each time with the addition of two outer giant planets that represent Jupiter and Saturn.

 To provide a better comparison point between the two cases, we provide in Fig.~\ref{fig:dyn} several snapshots of the simulations.
 One general consequence at earlier times is that there is slower growth for the embryos beyond \SI{1.5}{\au}.
 We see in the two top rows than the outermost embryos remain smaller in the runs with outer giant planets.
 Also, their eccentricities have already increased in the first snapshot, while this is not the case at all for the runs without giant planets.
-The underlying cause is stirring of planetesimal's eccentricity and inclination by the giant planets; this heavily reduces the collision probability with the low-mass proto-planets \citep{2001IcarusInaba} and hence the accretion rate.
+The underlying cause is stirring of planetesimal's eccentricity and inclination by the giant planets; this heavily reduces the collision probability with the low-mass protoplanets \citep{2001IcarusInaba} and hence the accretion rate.

 A consequence of the longer timescales of accretion in the outer part of the disc is the state at the moment of the dispersal of the gas disc.
 In the runs with giant planets, a larger percentage of the planetesimals remains unaccreted at the moment the gas disperses.
 In addition, after that point, there is no longer gas present to counterbalance the effects of the stirring by the giant planets.
-This means that after a short moment, the planetesimals will reach eccentricities of the order of unity, and will be ejected.
+This means that after a short moment, the planetesimals will reach eccentricities of the order of unity and will be ejected.
 This can be observed in Fig.~\ref{fig:avg}, where we see that up to a quarter of the original initial mass is ejected from the planetesimals disc.
 The final eccentricities of the terrestrial bodies are similar in both cases (Fig.~\ref{fig:dyn}), as the inner region is subject to the self-stirring while in the outer region, excitation by the outer planets makes up from a weaker self-stirring as the masses are lower.

-Thus the outer giant planets will limit and delay growth of the terrestrial planets in the outer region.
-The number of objects is a bit higher than the one obtained by pure \textit{N}-body simulations of terrestrial planet formation, but we are using a somewhat smaller initial surface density profile compared to e.g. \citet{2006IcarusRaymond}, which prevents the accretion into a lower number of higher mass bodies \citep{2006ApJKokubo}.
+Thus, the outer giant planets will limit and delay growth of the terrestrial planets in the outer region.
+The number of objects is a bit higher than the one obtained by pure \textit{N}-body simulations of terrestrial planet formation, but we are using a somewhat smaller initial surface density profile compared to, for example, \citet{2006IcarusRaymond}, which prevents the accretion into a lower number of higher mass bodies \citep{2006ApJKokubo}.